ItsiW/VILF/places/hana-noodle-station.md

 phone: "+19293784473"
 ---

-Now these are some of the best **veggie dumplings** I've had in the city, but friends, we have a pandemic on our hands.
+Now these are theoretically some of the best **veggie dumplings** I've had in the city, but friends, we have a pandemic on our hands.
 And that pandemic is fried dumplings served in takeaway containers with lids.

 The process for making fried dumplings is to take the raw dumpling, fry the bottom, add liquid and put a lid on the pot to steam them, then take the lid off, evaporate off the water and re-crisp the bottom.
 Why ANYONE would then ENCASE those dumplings in a takeaway container, thereby RE-STEAMING them due to their residual heat, is beyond me.